About Penang Hat Yai Bus services:

 Most of the budget hotels, travel agents and some of the money changers around Chulia Street will sell you a ticket where you have to meet at a certain point, at a certain time, or where you can be picked up from your hotel a little earlier.

-The trip to Hat Yai takes about 4 hours once all the passengers are on board and you can ask to be dropped off at the Hat Yai bus station or train station, if your planning to catch a bus or train north or at one of the hotels in the centre of Hat Yai town.
+The duration of the trip to Hat Yai by minivan is about 4 hours once all the passengers are on board and you can ask to be dropped off at the Hat Yai bus station or train station if your planning to catch a bus or train north, or at one of the hotels in the centre of Hat Yai town.

 During busy periods such as public holidays, extra departures are often added.

-The minibus offices are scattered all over the centre of the city, so it is best to find the closest one to your hotel or arrange a pick up.
+The minibus offices are scattered all over the centre of Hat Yai city, so it is best to find the closest one to your hotel or arrange a pickup.

-If you come in by train you can buy tickets just in front of the station or if you come into Hat Yai main bus station which is about 5 km outside the town centre, there are many places just outside that will sell you a ticket (usually at inflated prices) and then you will be picked up from there.
+If you come in by train you can buy tickets just in front of the Hatyai Junction Railway Station, or if you come into Hat Yai main bus station which is about 5 km outside the town centre, there are many places just outside that will sell you a ticket (usually at inflated prices) and then you will be picked up from there.

-The trip to Penang is usually a little longer as it often takes more time going through immigration on the way into Malaysia, especially if you catch the first minibuses that leave Hat Yai around 9.30 am, as the border is usually quite busy at this time.
+The trip to Penang is usually a little longer as it often takes more time going through immigration on the way into Malaysia, especially if you catch the first minibuses that leave Hat Yai around 9:00 am, as the Sadao / Danok border is usually quite busy at this time.

 If you are staying in the old part of Georgetown, you will usually be the last people off, so you can be driving around for quite a while!

-If you want to travel from Hat Yai to Penang cheaply, the best way I know is to catch a local bus from the bus stop / station next to the night market, to the border at Padang Besar (about 40 Baht 1 to 1 1/2 hours), then you can walk over the border and catch the train which leaves at around 10am (Malaysian time - 9 am Thai time) for 12 RM (120 Baht ) - Just make sure you cross the border in time!
+If you want to travel from Hat Yai to Penang cheaply, the best way is to catch a minivan or local bus from Hat Yai to the border at Padang Besar (bus about 44 Baht 1 to 1 1/2 hours - minivan about one hour - 50 baht), then you can walk over the border and catch one of the many KTM Komuter trains which leave every hour or two (11.40 RM).

 Another alternative is to